Repay Holdings Corporation (RPAY) deserves closer scrutiny

-The share price of Repay Holdings Corporation (NASDAQ:RPAY) fell to $6.59 per share on Wednesday from $6.64.
-While Repay Holdings Corporation has underperformed by -0.75%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RPAY fell by -49.31%, with highs and lows ranging from $15.61 to $4.36, whereas the simple moving average fell by -29.95% in the last 200 days.
+A share of Repay Holdings Corporation (NASDAQ:RPAY) closed at $6.02 per share on Wednesday, down from $6.42 day before.
+While Repay Holdings Corporation has underperformed by -6.23%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RPAY fell by -59.41%, with highs and lows ranging from $15.61 to $4.36, whereas the simple moving average fell by -34.86% in the last 200 days.

 Sponsored